-I was never good at confrontation and I would either try to avoid it at all costs or act out my feelings in passive-aggressive ways.
+I was never good at confrontation.
+I would either try to avoid it at all costs or act out my feelings in passive-aggressive ways.
 Neither of which are very skilful or admirable.
 But hey I, like so many people, was never taught how to deal with conflict in a healthy and empowered way.

 But luckily I did a course called Empowering Relationships, and I learnt valuable skills to handle tricky situations from a place of empowerment and love.
 (Stay tuned for more on this course soon.)